TiesBos/EquiTrends/README.md

   is balanced,
 - `equiv_threshold_specified`: A logical value indicating whether an equivalence threshold was specified.
+- Additionally, if `equiv_threshold_specified = TRUE`:
+  - `bootstrap_critical_value`: The by bootstrap found critical value for the equivalence test based on the maximum absolute placebo coefficient,
+  - `reject_null_hypothesis`: A logical value indicating whether the null hypothesis of negligible pre-trend differences can be rejected at the specified significance level `alpha`,
+- Additionally, if `equiv_threshold_specified = FALSE`:
+  - `minimum_equiv_threshold`: The minimum equivalence threshold for which the null hypothesis of negligible pre-trend differences can be rejected for the bootstrap procedure.

 The bootstrap for spherical errors with 1000 bootstrap iterations: